nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Assembler/Compiler/Linker flags are set with following CMake configuration function in CMake file, please refer to  [Configuration](#configuration)

-For example, the following code set optimization level for IAR compiler:
+For example, the following code sets optimization level for IAR compiler:

 ```cmake
     mcux_add_iar_configuration(